marcusoftnet/marcusoftnet.github.io/_posts/2007-07-03-dignity-gone.md

 So we switched places.
 The small boy into the bathroom and me and mr Nosy outside.
 I put the bleeder in the stairs to rest.

 The small boy cries again: "I am done...".
-So i replied: "...well ... come out then...".
+So I replied: "...well ... come out then...".

-Well he didn't so i open the door.
+Well he didn't so I open the door.
 He was still on the toilet looking at me, almost shameful:
 "I have made 2!" - How did he want me to react to that!
 Corking up the champange?
 Marcus: "Well.... done?
 Please come out"
 "I can't clean myself"

-Here i understood where this was going, should probably have been sooner but anyway...
+Here I understood where this was going, should probably have been sooner but anyway...
 I found myself saying: "I'll help you" Said and done.
 He "assumed" the position and for the first time ever i was wiping the butt of a four-year old.
-No, i said, no dignity left.
+No, I said, no dignity left.

 As this ... scene was taking place the other boy opened the door and asked if he could have his coke back.
 I was surprised that he didn't